snowch/snowch.github.io/ai-eng/llmfs/L04_Multi_Head_Attention.md

 plot_multihead_projection_concept()
 :::

-:::{important} Technical Note: What actually gets split?
+::::{important} Technical Note: What actually gets split?

 You might look at the diagram and wonder: *"Does Head 1 just look at the first 64 numbers of the input?"*